abhijitnukalapati/AppGradlePlugin/README.md

 ## Releasing a new version

+- Update the `version` in `build.gradle`.
+For example, if is 1.0, change it to 1.1

 - Please make sure you run the following command prior to releasing a new version, to ensure the build isn't failing:

  `./gradlew clean check`